Skip to main content

 Consider an XML reader application that has a dependency on com.vulnerables.utils: vulnerable-deserializer:1.5.
 It has an endpoint that receives an XML file.
 The endpoint code reads the content of the XML file using the method XMLReader.readFile() and renders it on-screen.
 Based on our security data, the method readfile() has known vulnerabilities and public CVEs .

-Callflow analyzes the .jar files created by the build tool and scans the method signatures to identify the vulnerable methods that are reachable.
+Reachability analyzes the .jar files created by the build tool and scans the method signatures to identify the vulnerable methods that are reachable.
 The policy violation for the component com.vulnerables.utils: vulnerable-deserializer:1.5 is labeled as "Reachable."
 This will be displayed in the policy evaluation report for the corresponding scan and on the Violations Dashboard.

-Using the Callflow Feature for Reachability Analysis
+Using Reachability Analysis

-Reachability Analysis is currently supported on:
+Reachability Analysis is currently supported on all Sonatype CI integrations:

 For Best Results with Reachability Analysis

-Strategies for Enabling the Callflow Feature
+Strategies for Enabling Reachability Analysis

-1. Minimal configuration
+1. Minimal Configuration

-callflow: [
+reachability: [

 enable: true